stephen-lakes/pyshop/README.md

 ## How to install and run this project
 1. clone the repo
-2. run `npm install`
+2. create virtual environment
-3. run `npm start` to start the development server
+3. run `pip install requirements.txt`
-4. run `npx json-server --watch --port 8000`
+4. run `python manage.py runserver` to start the development server